Skip to main content

 Updated over a week ago

-The Single Euro Payments Area (SEPA) is a euro payments network comprising 34 nations (all members of the European Union, plus Iceland, Liechtenstein, Norway, Switzerland, Monaco and San Marino).
-Transfers made between banks that are members of this network are always made under the same rights and conditions.
+The Single Euro Payments Area, known by its acronym SEPA (Single Euro Payments Area) is a euro payment network that includes 44 nations (all European Union members, plus Iceland, Liechtenstein, Norway, Switzerland, Monaco, and San Marino).
+Transfers made between banks within this network are always carried out under the same conditions and rights.

-In order to receive a transfer, it is necessary to share your IBAN (International Bank Account Number) and your BIC (Bank Identifier Code).
-This allows the transferring bank to identify the destination bank account and send the transfer.
+To receive a transfer, it is necessary to share your IBAN (short for International Bank Account Number).
+This way, the sending bank will be able to identify the destination bank account and execute the transfer.

-When creating a payment from abroad in the belo app you will find a button to share your account details in a simple way to the sender.
+When creating an international collection in the belo app, you will find a button to easily share your account details with the sender of the transfer.

-It is the Regulation (EU) 260/2012 that establishes the technical requirements for transfers in euros that take place between SEPA participating countries.
+It is through EU Regulation 260/2012 that technical requirements are established for euro transfers that take place between the participating countries of SEPA.

-For any questions or concerns regarding the payments from abroad feature, please do not hesitate to contact us via the app's chat or via email to [email protected].
+For any questions or concerns regarding the international collections feature, do not hesitate to contact us from the app chat or via email at [email protected].

 Did this answer your question?